quantapix/qnarre/docs/index.md

 * **Reductio ad absurdum** - a judicial simulation
 * A conceptual model of an "emotional" domain
 * The lucrative profits of **"high-conflict"** divorces
-* Psychological object model of "frequent fliers"
+* A psychological object model of the "frequent fliers"
 * From fabricated conflicts to ideological activism
 * Representative **metrics** through statistical modeling
 * Learn, adapt and protect from "elite" predators